The IGLP is pleased to announce a new round of Santander/Doha grants! The Deadline for applications is March 15, 2014. Apply Now.

 Individual grants: to support research and writing by individual scholars.
 Could include funding for travel, research support or publication and dissemination of results.
 Maximum award: $3000.
+Apply Now

 Research project grants: to support sustained efforts by collaborative teams convened by IGLP faculty members to develop and disseminate new thinking aiming to renew our understanding of the Arab and Islamic traditions and/or issues of comparative and global law or policy of relevance to Qatar and the MENA region.
 Grants could include funding for conferences, workshops, translation or publication.
 Maximum award: $25,000.
+Apply Now

 We are pleased to announce the following Research Project and Individual Grants awarded in June 2013: